 In philosophical coaching, you and I have a direct conversation about whatever you would like to discuss philosophically.
 Sessions may be conducted by phone, video chat, or in person (in Portland, OR).
 See my Rates and Frequently Asked Questions.

 What sorts of issues do people bring to philosophical coaching?

 Issues suited for philosophical coaching may be professional or personal in nature.
-For example, a person may want to determine a new career path, address dissatisfaction at work, consider the ethical dimensions of an important decision, grapple with religious beliefs such as the existence of God or the afterlife, talk about shifts in personal identity and sense of self due to changes in career, relationship, location, etc., and many others.
+For example, a person may want to determine a new career path, address dissatisfaction at work, consider the ethical dimensions of an important decision, discuss relationships with romantic partners or family members, grapple with religious beliefs such as the existence of God or the afterlife, talk about shifts in personal identity and sense of self due to life changes, and many others.

 I specialize in working with new mothers about the changes in identity, meaning, purpose, and value that come with motherhood.